DevMountain/react-3-afternoon-2/README.md

 </details>
 </details>

+# Step 4

 ## Add

 Next we are going to add axios to the Add.js component.
 Import axios near the top of the file:
 `import axios from 'axios';`

 Initialize a method called `post`.
 It will not take in any arguments.
-For this section, since we'll be sending data to the server, we will me making a POST request. `axios.post` takes in two arguments: the back end URL and a `body` object.
+For this section, since we'll be sending data to the server, we will be making a POST request. `axios.post` takes in two arguments: the back end URL and a `body` object.

 First we'll set up our `body` object.
 Create a variable called `body` that is formatted like this: